KhronosGroup/SYCL_Reference/source/iface/device-selector.rst

   * - ``default_selector_v``
     - Select a SYCL device from any supported SYCL backend based on an implementation-defined heuristic.
-Must select the host device if no other suitable device can be found.
+Since all implementations must support at least one device, this selector must always return a device.
   * - ``gpu_selector_v``
-    - Select a SYCL device from any supported SYCL backend for which the device type is ``info::device::device_type::gpu``.
+    - Select a SYCL device from any supported SYCL backend for which the device type is ``info::device_type::gpu``.
   * - ``accelerator_selector_v``
     - Select a SYCL device from any supported SYCL backend for which the device type is ``info::device_type::accelerator``.
   * - ``cpu_selector_v``